Ballyraven

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 In the 1990's, a creature dug a hole under a house.
 From the shadows, they watched and memorized its inhabitant's life, mannerisms; they planned to steal their identity, and they eventually did.
 Though they needed their form to continue their personal quest, they grew fond of the human they followed.
 A Ballyraven (shapeshifting species of fae, pwca), they were the first of their kind to purposefully make contact with a human.
 Before leaving for a new adventure, "Bally" had an idea.
 They had learned a human language: "English"; while they couldn't speak it, they could write it.
 In fact, they kept notes and logs in English, as most fae could not read.
-Creating a series of pamphlets to explain everything, they left them and a letter atop volumes of tapes, books, and other things they collected from a mysterious, dead organization.
-They believed The Human might be interested in their project, and perhaps could even help.
+Translating their life's work, they left them in the human's closet.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -